segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/foursquare-pilgrim/index.md

 ## Getting Started

 1. From the Segment web app, click **Catalog**.
-2. Search for "Foursquare Pilgrim" in the Catalog, select it, and choose which of your sources to connect the it to.
+2. Search for "Foursquare Movement" in the Catalog, select it, and choose which of your sources to connect the it to.
-3. Once you save Foursquare Pilgrim as a source, copy your "Write Key".
+3. Once you save Foursquare Movement as a source, copy your "Write Key".
-4. Go to your [Foursquare Developer Console](https://foursquare.com/developers/apps/) and create a new Segment integration in your Foursquare app's Pilgrim SDK console.
+4. Go to your [Foursquare Developer Console](https://foursquare.com/developers/apps/) and create a new Segment integration in your Foursquare app's Movement SDK console.
 There you can enter the Segment "Write Key" into the Segment Integration Configuration screen.

 ## Events

-Below is a table of events that Foursquare's Pilgrim SDK sends to Segment.
+Below is a table of events that Foursquare's Movement SDK sends to Segment.
 These events will show up as tables in your warehouse, and as regular events in your other Destinations.
 Foursquare will send through the `userId` if available.

 | Event Name | Description |
 | -------- | -------- |